 Your bankruptcy process might also begin when you are sued in Monmouth County Superior Court.
 Same public records search and direct mail campaigns as when you are not current on your mortgage and there is a Lis Pendens, Foreclosure Complaint filed, or Sheriff Sale scheduled.

 Trust a Monmouth County bankruptcy lawyer and specialized firm that has been practicing for over 50 years here, with local roots and the expertise to handle your case with respect and dignity and to deliver outstanding results.

 Get A Free Consultation & Bankruptcy Evaluation

 With thousands of cases handled successfully to date, a top notch reputation both in Monmouth County and in the Federal Bankruptcy Court, you are in expert, caring hands.
 A free consultation and bankruptcy evaluation is an opportunity to see if we click, and how we can be of assistance, not a sales pitch.
 We will see how bankruptcy and non-bankruptcy options can help you, go over short and long term implications, and costs, fees, and affordable payment plans.
+Contact us now and speak with a skilled bankruptcy lawyer in Monmouth County.
 We look forward to hearing from you.